-Small Group - Have a small block, a medium-sized book, and a large box (board game size) available.
+Small Group - You will need a small block, a medium-sized book, and a large box (board game size).

 Small Group - You will need an iron, a plastic knife, a small pot or pan, an extension cord, a detergent box or bottle, a book, a backpack, a stuffed animal, a pillow, and a plastic cup.